Are you scared of presenting your work?

 #2 Map Out Your Speaking Points

 Stories are relatable and give you a way to connect with your audience, even if you’re shy.
+That’s why we spend time crafting your stories in Speak with Impact Lab.

 Practice out loud.
 More than once.